Arthur Murray (general): Early life and career

 Murray was born in Bowling Green, Missouri, on April 29, 1851.
 He attended the United States Military Academy at West Point, New York, ranked second in the Class of 1874.
 After graduation, he was commissioned as a second lieutenant with the 1st U.S. Artillery, serving in Florida, South Carolina, and Rhode Island, and later in Pennsylvania during the Army's response to the Great Railroad Strike of 1877.
-He was promoted to first lieutenant in June 1878, and in 1880 he graduated first in his class at the U.S. Army Field Artillery School at Fort Monroe, Virginia.
+He was promoted to first lieutenant in June 1878, and in 1880 he graduated from the Fort Monroe, Virginia U.S. Army Field Artillery School and was ranked first in his class.

 He served at West Point as an instructor of natural and experimental philosophy between 1881 and 1885, and following a yearlong posting at the Presidio in San Francisco, California, in 1886, was in 1887 assigned to the U.S. Army Judge Advocate General's office for the Department of the Missouri.
 He later served in the Judge Advocate's office for the Department of Dakota.
 Murray studied law during his Judge Advocate General postings and was admitted to the bar.

 From 1891 to 1896, Murray was commander of Battery L, 1st Artillery at Fort Wadsworth, New York.
 He then served at Yale University as a professor of military science from 1896 to 1898.